-5 Both officers got out of the van armed with CS and 6 PAVA spray.
-Both shouted commands at Mr Bayoh, to which 7 he did not respond, and both officers discharged their 8 sprays.
+1 arrive.
+At the time Mr Bayoh was walking along Hayfield Road near the bus stop.
+He was described as 2 3 "goggle-eyed, oblivious to everything else that's going 4 on about him".
+Both officers got out of the van armed with CS and 5 PAVA spray.
+Both shouted commands at Mr Bayoh, to which 6 7 he did not respond, and both officers discharged their sprays.
 The sprays had no effect on Mr Bayoh.

-9 At 07.20.39, reinforcements arrived in the form of 10 PC Tomlinson and PC Short, approximately 16 seconds 11 behind PC Walker and PC Paton.

-12 Mr Bayoh walked up the nearby footpath away from 13 PC Paton and PC Walker, who were affected by the 14 discharge of their sprays, and PC Tomlinson and PC Short 15 began mirroring him.

-PC Tomlinson was shouting commands at the top of his voice.
+8 9 At 07.20.39, reinforcements arrived in the form of PC Tomlinson and PC Short, approximately 16 seconds 10 behind PC Walker and PC Paton.
+11 12 Mr Bayoh walked up the nearby footpath away from PC Paton and PC Walker, who were affected by the 13 14 discharge of their sprays, and PC Tomlinson and PC Short 15 began mirroring him.
+PC Tomlinson was shouting commands at the top of his 16 17 voice.
 There was no reaction.
-PC Tomlinson took out his spray and adopted a defensive stance and sprayed his CS spray twice.
-On the second occasion he navigated the wind direction.
+PC Tomlinson took out 18 his spray and adopted a defensive stance and sprayed his CS spray twice.
+On the second occasion he navigated the 19 20 wind direction.
 This had no effect on Mr Bayoh.

-At some point PC Short stopped and took out her baton.
+21 At some point PC Short stopped and took out her 22 baton.
 Mr Bayoh looked at her and started walking towards her with a kind of boxer skip.
-She swiped her baton towards him but did not make contact and then ran away.
+She swiped her 23 baton towards him but did not make contact and then ran 24 away.
 As she ran across Hayfield Road she felt him

 1 behind her and then she was hit with what she described as "an almighty blow" to the back of her head in the 2 area of her ear.
 She was unable to stay on her feet and 3 fell forward, putting her hands out to save herself.
 4 5 The next thing she remembered she was curling up into a ball and grabbing the bun at the back of her 6 7 head, trying to protect her head.
 She did not recall being stamped.
 8 At this point versions diverge and I address this in 9 10 some detail in my written submissions.
 PC Tomlinson stated Mr Bayoh stomped on her back 11 12 with his foot with a great deal of force.
 He put his 13 full body weight into the stomp and used his arms to 14 gain leverage, then stomped on her back again with the 15 same force and she was not moving.
 He is supported to some extent by PC Walker, who 16 gave evidence that he also saw Mr Bayoh stamp once on 17 18 PC Short.
-19 In response, PC Tomlinson struck him with his baton 20 about two or three times in total to the head area.
-He 21 also struck him two or three times with his baton to 22 Mr Bayoh's arms.
-23 On the contrary, Mr Nelson, who lived in Hayfield Road at the time, has given evidence that the 24 available to you, Chair, created by Mr DeGiovanni of Advanced Laser Imaging of the scene from the living room of Mr Nelson which may assist you in assessing his viewpoint.
+19 In response, PC Tomlinson struck him with his baton about two or three times in total to the head area.
+He 20 21 also struck him two or three times with his baton to 22 Mr Bayoh's arms.
+On the contrary, Mr Nelson, who lived in 23 Hayfield Road at the time, has given evidence that the 24 stamp and stamps did not take place.
+There are images 25 available to you, Chair, created by Mr DeGiovanni of of Mr Nelson which may assist you in assessing his viewpoint.